-Sumatra Mandheling is grown in North Sumatra and Aceh.
-Between these two regions lies the Mount Leuser Range, said to be home to one of the most ancient and bio-rich ecosystems on the planet.
+Sumatra Mandheling is grown on the slopes of Mount Leuser, a volcano near the port of Padang, in the Batak area of Aceh.
+The Leuser Range is said to be home to one of the most ancient and bio-rich ecosystems on the planet.

 Sumatra